Meteorite Ait Saoun – Morocco

 Specialties: | Observed fall |

-After the meteorite fell, hundreds of people flocked to the Aït Saoun area to search for fragments.
-Many small pieces weighing a few grams and several larger fragments were found, with the largest piece reported so far weighing 96 grams.
-The meteorites are covered with a shiny thin black melt crust.
-The interior is grey with well-defined chondrules up to 2 mm in diameter.
+After the fall, hundreds of people flocked to the Aït Saoun area to search for fragments.
+Many small pieces weighing just a few grams and several larger fragments were found, with the largest reported fragment weighing 96 grams.
+The meteorites are covered with a glossy thin black fusion crust.
+The interior is gray with well-defined chondrules up to 2 mm in diameter.